In the end we will conserve only what we love;

 In the Goessling lab, we are zoologists who focus our efforts on understanding a diversity of proximate mechanisms and ultimate effects of environmental change on ectothermic tetrapods (i.e., reptiles and amphibians, "herps").
 We are taxonomically biased in approach for two reasons.
 First, we all share at least a basic interest in, if not a love for, reptiles and amphibians; this bias is personal and of no specific scientific merit.
 Second, because their physiologies are uniquely tied to the environment, especially temperature, these taxa serve as prime experimental models for quantifying the effects of environmental change.

-We currently have a full-time field crew conducting follow-up mark-recapture surveys of our head-started Gopher Tortoises in Alabama.
+This past summer, we conducted follow-up mark-recapture surveys of our head-started Gopher Tortoises in Alabama.
 So far, so good!
-We are seeing lots of chunky tortoises that spent a few years of life on campus now thriving in their native southern Alabama forest.
+We saw lots of chunky tortoises that spent a few years of life on campus now thriving in their native southern Alabama forest.
 Other cool finds include rare (and quite large) native snakes at the study site!
+Results over the past three years of monitoring our headstarts show that the first cohort we released has an annual survival rate of around 93%, which is very high for young tortoises!

-We recently wrapped up a six-week student internship on Egmont Key that took us out to the island to update the mark-recapture dataset of Gopher Tortoises there.
+We wrapped up a six-week student internship on Egmont Key that took us out to the island to update the mark-recapture dataset of Gopher Tortoises there.
 This study started in 1994, and so far, we have marked more than a thousand individual tortoises!
 Check out some cool local media attention we got for this project here.
 The project was supported by The Egmont Key Alliance, Hubbards Marina (who provided daily ferry rides to the island), and several benefactors.
-Our interns, Jeff, Pixie, Sephie, and Tristan are all top-notch Eckerd students and did an awesome job!
+Our interns, Jeff, Pixie, Sephie, and Tristan were all top-notch Eckerd students and did awesome jobs!

 Please contact Dr. Goessling (goessljm@eckerd.edu) should you be interested in our work.